 How is Italian beer different?

 What exactly makes Italian beer special?
 From flavors to unique makers, there’s something special about Italian beer that keeps people coming back.
 While Italian beers are not for everyone, they’re notable for good reason.
+While many Italian beers are lagers, they’re fermented slightly warmer than typical lagers, leading to a sweeter, fruity flavor.

 Does Italy have a good beer?

-What does Italian beet taste like?
+What does Italian beer taste like?

 Just as it is true of any country that produces beer, there’s a variety of flavors.
 However, Italian beer is especially known for its Lager beers.
 These lagers, and Italian beers in general, tend to lean fruity, with notable concentrations of hops and malt.
 Another key difference is how many Italian beers ferment.